Filibuster (military): Connection to slavery

-The mid-nineteenth century (1848-1860) saw Southern planters raise private armies for expeditions to Mexico, the Caribbean, Central and South America to acquire territories that could be annexed to the Union as slave states.
+The mid-nineteenth century (1848–1860) saw Southern planters raise private armies for expeditions to Mexico, the Caribbean, Central and South America to acquire territories that could be annexed to the Union as slave states.
 Despite not being authorized by their government, Southern elites often held considerable sway over U.S. foreign policy and national politics.
 Despite widespread opposition from Northerners, filibustering thrust slavery into American foreign policy.

 Historians have noted that filibustering was not a common practice and was carried out by "the most radical proslavery expansionists".
 Hardline defenders of slavery saw its preservation as their "top priority", leading to support for filibusters and their campaigns abroad.
-Support for filibusters in the U.S. was also driven by a desire to offset British influence in South America.
 At the height of filibustering, pro-slavery politicians wanted to expand the United States further into Latin America, as far as Paraguay and Peru.
 However, these attempts were quickly withdrawn when military and diplomatic retaliation was pursued.

+The author and filibuster Horace Bell observed that it could be unpopular to be opposed to filibusterism, as being so "was to be opposed to African slavery".

+On the abolitionist side, John Brown was accused by both Catholic and pro Republican newspapers of being a filibuster after leaving New York and heading to Virginia to lead the raid on Harpers Ferry.
+Comparisons were drawn between his actions and those of Walker, notably how both aimed to use violence to change the status of slavery (with Walker wanting to introduce slavery and Brown wanting to destroy it).

 Many future Confederate officers and soldiers, such as Chatham Roberdeau Wheat, of the Louisiana Tigers, obtained valuable military experience from filibuster expeditions.
-The author Horace Bell served as a major with Walker in Nicaragua in 1856.
-Colonel Parker H. French served as Minister of Hacienda and was appointed as Minister Plenipotentiary to Washington in 1855.
-However the United States refused to recognized Walker's government as legitimate and President Pierce refused his credentials.
-Rather than return to Nicaragua, French spent several months spending his spoils enjoying a lavish lifestyle that included staying in luxury hotel suites and entertaining the press and politicians with cigars and champagne.
-Eventually French ran into legal troubles connected to recruiting volunteers for the Walker regime and he hastily returned to Nicaragua in March 1856.